 IS LVSA a Christian program?

 Yes, 100% yes.
 We hold a Christian world view and subscribe to the traditional creeds and doctrines of Christian Orthodoxy.
 We have no particular denominational affiliation and enjoy fellowship with all Bible-believing churches and organizations.
 We welcome those from other worldviews who wish to explore Christianity and pursue truth, but students should understand that the faculty and teachings of LVSA are all decidedly Christian.
 Like any school, we seek students who are interested in the course content and are committed to learning.
+Incoming students should be advised that while at the chateau we spend 4 hours a day reading through the Bible.
+Our household rules are consistent with what you might historically find at most traditional Christian schools.

 Why Does this program exist?

 It exists because the leaders care deeply for early adults and believe in your potential in this world.
 We also believe that the wisdom contained in the Bible has the power to change lives and make the world a better place.
+We run this program with volunteers, and at a loss, because we believe in our mission and are ready to sacrifice to make it happen.

 why did you (Rob and Leslie) start this?